-As the typical German stereotypes go, they are described as complainers with no sense of humour who are always on time, efficient and hard-working.
+As the typical stereotypes go, Germans are described as complainers with no sense of humour.
+They are always on time, efficient and hard-working.
 Beer is an essential part of the culture as well as sausage, sauerkraut and the Dirndl & Lederhosen.

-Living abroad as a German gives you an interesting insight into the stereotypes about German people which foreigners have – which are true and which ones are absolutely not.
+Living abroad as a German gives you an interesting insight into the stereotypes about German people which foreigners have – some that are true and some ones that are absolutely not.

 Germans are punctual and efficient

 Germans are considered to be highly punctual and efficient.
-Whether at work, a guided tour or an appointment of any kind (Doctor, date or school) – the Germans are always 10 minutes early – and that’s true.
+Whether at work, a guided tour or an appointment of any kind (doctor, date or school) – the Germans are always 10 minutes early – and that’s true.
 If you arrive exactly on time, it’s already too late for the Germans – especially at work.
-But if you want to leave work on time – be aware – it’s almost rude to leave work on time – you have to stay at least 15 minutes longer if you don’t want anybody to think low of you.
-But in general, it’s a well known fact of life if you have ever had the chance to work in Germany.
+But if you want to leave work on time – beware – it’s almost rude to leave work on time – you should stay at least 15 minutes after the official finishing time.

 Although that sounds very strict, that’s probably the reason why one of the main German stereotypes is their efficiency.
 Deadlines are stuck to, they work hard and are reliable.
 When you do business with a German you can rely on their word and their dedication to customer service is second to none.
-Their high productivity can explain their high levels of economic growth and great job and internship opportunities across the country.
+Their high productivity can explain their high levels of economic growth.
+This means great jobs and internship opportunities across the country.

 Germans love beer